 Therefore, export promotion may boost income from foreign currency, utilization of capacity, and product development of the factors of production.
 Ethiopia, for example, has formed the Export Promotion Agency (now renamed the EEPD: "Ethiopian Export Promotion Department"), which is in charge of supporting the design and coordination of the whole export promotion work, having recognized the significance of the strategy (Berhanu Lakew, 2005).
 The Animal Products Marketing Agency, the Ethiopian Trade Point, Leather and Leather Products Promotion Agency are among the other organizations assisting in export promotion.
 The EEPA ("Ethiopian Exports Promotion Agency") is a gov't agency whose mission is to promote Ethiopia's exports.
-It offers export incentive programs such as the export trade tariff incentive program, the credit program for suppliers and overseas partners, among others.
+It offers export incentive programs such as the export trade tariff incentive program, the export credit guarantee program, the foreign exchange retention program, the external loan program, and the credit program for suppliers and overseas partners, among others.